Global smooth solutions of 2-D quadratic quasilinear wave equations with null conditions in exterior domains: Energy estimates

-To improve the energy estimate \eqref{energy:A}, one requires a better estimate on the boundary term \eqref{energy:A2}.
-This subsection aims to derive the precise time decay estimates of the local energy to the nonlinear problem \eqref{QWE} by means of the space-time pointwise estimate and the elliptic estimate.
-To this end, we now focus on the local energy $\|u\|_{L^2(\cK_R)}$, which can be treated by \eqref{pw:crit}. \begin{lemma} Under the assumptions of Theorem \ref{thm1}, let $u$ be the solution of \eqref{QWE} and suppose that \eqref{BA1}-\eqref{BA3} hold.
+To improve the energy estimate \eqref{energy:A}, one needs a better estimate on the boundary term \eqref{energy:A2}.
+This subsection aims to derive the precise time decay estimates of the local energy to problem \eqref{QWE} by means of the spacetime pointwise estimate and the elliptic estimate.
+To this end, we will treat the local energy $\|u\|_{L^2(\cK_R)}$, which can be derived by \eqref{loc:divform}. \begin{lemma} Under the assumptions of Theorem \ref{thm1}, let $u$ be the solution of \eqref{QWE} and suppose that \eqref{BA1}-\eqref{BA3} hold.
 Then we have